notmaurox/microVADR/README.md

     }
 ```
 * unless something goes wrong
-The process_id will always be a random 8 digit number which can be passed into the next endpoint via a get request...
+The process_id will always be a random 8 digit number which can be passed into the next endpoint via a get request.
+The password field is included as a cheap way to make sure only good requests go on to use compute resources to processes the submitted sequece.
+The password can be changed via the MICROVADRPASS enviornment variable in the docker-compose file.

 #### /vadr/<process_id>
 This endpoint accepts a process_id.
 If the run has finished, the response will look like...